nav-solutions/ubx2rinex/README.md

 ## Licensing

-This application is part of the [RTK-rs framework](https://github.com/nav-solutions) which is delivered under the [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.
+This application is part of the [nav-solutions framework](https://github.com/nav-solutions) which is delivered under the [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.

 ## Install from Cargo